chandan989/P.R.I.S.M./README.md

 > **What it does:** Tells you *whether* each claim is backed by a real source.

-Factual claims in the response are verified against a **local RAG vector database** using **selective verification**.
-Rather than checking every sentence (which was identified as a critical latency bottleneck), the system extracts only factual assertions — dates, statistics, citations, proper nouns, and specific claims — and verifies those.
+Factual claims in the response are verified against a **curated knowledge base** using **selective verification**.
+Rather than checking every sentence (which would add massive latency), the system extracts only factual assertions — dates, statistics, citations, proper nouns, and specific claims — and verifies those.

 We leverage Gemma 4's native function calling syntax — parsing `<|tool_call>` and `<|"|>` delimiters — to trigger background verification.